-Element/Requirements Criteria met (Y/N) Explanation and source of evidence Basi Basic elements 1.
-The government uses a methodology that defines what constitutes "climate change expenditure".
+Element/ Requirements Criteria met (Y/N) Explanation evidence and source of Basic elements I. The government uses a methodology that defines what constitutes "climate change expenditure".
 2. The government applies the same methodology across all BCG entities to identify climate-related expenditure.
 3. Climate-related expenditure is disclosed by the Ministry of Finance or the budgetary units in budget documents.
 4. Climate-related expenditure is disclosed by the Ministry of Finance or the budgetary units in end-of-year budget execution reports.
 5. The methodology applied by the government to identify climate-related expenditure is reviewed by an entity other than the preparing entity.
-Add itional elements 6.
-Climate-related expenditure is identified using specific budget expenditure line items, program codes, elements in the government's chart of accounts or markers such as Rio markers.
-7. Expenditure related to activities that are counter to climate policy objectives is disclosed in budget documents and in end-of-year budget execution reports.
+Additional elements 6.
+Expenditure related to activities that are counter to climate policy objectives is disclosed in budget documents and in end-of-year budget execution reports.
+7. Climate-related expenditure is identified using specific budget expenditure line items,

+Element/ Requirements Criteria met (Y/N) Explanation evidence and source of program codes, elements in the government's chart of accounts or markers such as Rio markers.
 8. Climate-related expenditure is disclosed in in-year budget reports, including in-year budget adjustments.
 9. Budgeted climate-related transfers to subnational governments and outturn are identified.
 10. Budgeted climate-related transfers to extrabudgetary units and public corporations in charge of implementing climate change actions, and outturn, are identified.

-OECD Rio Markers
+Box 8: OECD Rio Markers